assoc-path-informatics/interop/README.md

 ## Local development

+It is not necessary to create a local development environment: content may be added by simply editing files in ``/content`` and pushing the changes.
+However, it may be useful to preview changes locally.

-A local development environment can be created as follows.
+If desired, local development environment can be created as follows.
 First, clone this repository and enter the ``interop`` directory.
 The Elegant theme is provided as a git submodule; this must be initiated the first time the repo is cloned.